Why get involved with GOG?

 Can I get involved if I don’t have a lot of time?

 Yes!
+Most of our goods are knitted, crocheted or sewn by people that kindly donate their time, skills and resources to help others.
+We prefer our completed blankets to be at least 1.2 m x 1.5m or up to around 1.5m x 1.5m.
 You can knit or crochet just a few squares (we prefer 15 x 15cm or 20 x 20cm) or make a small toy or beanie, depending on how much time you have.
-If you have skills in other areas that you feel may be able to support us such as administration or IT, please feel free to contact us with suggestions.
+If you have skills in other areas that you feel may be able volunteer such as administration or IT, please feel free to contact us with suggestions.

 I’m not very experienced, is that ok?